JetBrains/kotlin-mobile-docs/topics/samples.md

 ## KMM RSS Reader production sample

-This project demonstrates how you can use KMM in real production cases.
+This project demonstrates how you can use KMM in production.
 The sample contains a common Kotlin Multiplatform module, an Android project, and an iOS project.
-The production sample has already been published – you can download it from the [App Store](https://apps.apple.com/ru/app/kmm-rss-reader/id1563922264) and [Google Play](https://play.google.com/store/apps/details?id=com.github.jetbrains.rssreader.androidApp).
+The production sample has already been published, and you can download it from the [App Store](https://apps.apple.com/ru/app/kmm-rss-reader/id1563922264) or from [Google Play](https://play.google.com/store/apps/details?id=com.github.jetbrains.rssreader.androidApp).

-Look through the code to understand how to create and prepare your application for publication: [https://github.com/Kotlin/kmm-production-sample](https://github.com/Kotlin/kmm-production-sample).
+Look through the code to get a better understanding of how to create and prepare your application for publication: [https://github.com/Kotlin/kmm-production-sample](https://github.com/Kotlin/kmm-production-sample).

 ## KMM sample for an Android application